arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 - `Arduino Portenta C33`: Short pin 0 to GND until the led turns off
 - `Other boards`: Short pin 2 to GND until the led turns off
 - `Portenta Machine Control`: Currently the reset procedure is not available

-Open Arduino IDE and on the left side open the **library manager**.
-Search for **Arduino_NetworkConfigurator** and download it.
-Once it is downloaded go to **File > Examples > Arduino_NetworkConfigurator > Utility > DeleteConfiguration**, this will open a new example sketch.
-Select your board and port then upload this example sketch to your board.
-When the sketch has been uploaded you can look at the serial monitor to monitor the progress and troubleshoot if needed.